JohanAlvedal/PumpSteer/README.md

 ## 🧪 Forecast Format

-The `input_text` entity for the temperature forecast must contain **24 comma-separated values** representing the hourly forecasted outdoor temperatures for the next 24 hours:
+The `input_text` entity for the temperature forecast must contain **of max 24 comma-separated values** representing the hourly forecasted outdoor temperatures for the next 24 hours:

 ```text
 -3.5,-4.2,-5.0,-4.8,...
 (24 values total)